YuryUoL/BottleneckDistanceComputator/README.md

 # BottleneckDistanceComputator

-C++ implementation of bottleneck distance computation (for research purposes).
+C++ implementation of matching distance between two euclidean graphs or point clouds  (for research purposes).

 Built with Code::Blocks on Fedora.